zoeblairfriedman/html-fundamentals-text-formatting-lab/README.md

 the `body`.

 First, let's get started by typing `Hello World` inside the `body` tags.
-With some content written, we can start up `httpserver` and [check out what we have][pages-in-learn-ide].
-If you open a web tab that points to this you should see the text 'Hello World' displayed on the page.
+With some content written, we can open the `index.html` file in a browser window (if you are using the Learn in-browser IDE, run `httpserver`).

+You should see the text 'Hello World' displayed on the page.

 Cool, we've got text on the page!
 Head back to the text editor, and in `index.html`, hit `return` twice so you're two lines below `Hello World`.
 Here,